Bat Scan Project

 Major Bat Book Publication

-Our next project involves royalty-free use of more than 300 of Merlin’s bat photos in a new 400-page book to be produced by Quarto Publishing in London.
-It will be titled, “Bats: An Illustrated Guide to all Species.”
-It will be printed in multiple languages, in the U.S. by the Smithsonian Institution.
-It will be affordable by the public, due to MTBC waiver of royalties.
-As Science Editor, Merlin will have major influence in ensuring an accurate, conservation-relevant presentation.
+Using more 373 of Merlin’s bat photos in a new 400-page book produced by Quarto Publishing in London.
+It is titled, “Bats: An Illustrated Guide to all Species.”
+It will be printed in at least nine languages, in the U.S. by the Smithsonian Institution.
+It is affordable to the public due to MTBC waiver of royalties.
+As Science Editor, Merlin has had major influence in ensuring an accurate, conservation-relevant presentation.

 Ambassadorial Appearances for Bats